bobjoefred/Goal-Management-System/Front-End/OliveaREADME2019.md

 ## Tasks To-Do:
 Currently, the header thinks the page is collapsed, so you need to make the header expand across the whole top of the page.

-If we want Chadwick to use this website, we need to make the page full functional.
+If we want Chadwick to use this website, we need to make the page fully functional.
 You must merge with backend to see what is functional and what is not.